 Best Budget Breastfeeding Bottle

-To help cut down on spit-up and gas, these use a one-piece anti-colic system.
-Because the colic system is built into the bottle, you won’t have to mess with trying to clean out lots of complicated pieces.
+To help cut down on spit-up, these use a one-piece anti-colic air vent.
+Because the system is built directly into the nipple, you don’t have to fuss with cleaning extra tubes or valves.

 Pros